 PlateSpin Migrate enables you to execute a custom action on your target workload as a part of the migration job.
-You must define and save your custom actions and their dependencies in advance and add them to the PlateSpin Server library.
+You must define and save your custom actions and all their dependencies within a dedicated folder (without any subfolders) in advance and add them to the PlateSpin Server library.

-Create the action, test it on a sample workload, and save it together with its dependencies in a directory that the PlateSpin Server can access.
-The maximum size of the directory you upload must not exceed 64 MB.
-For information about increasing this limit, see "Increasing the Upload Size Limit for Post-Migration Actions" on page 113.
+Create the action, test it on a sample workload, and save it together with all its dependencies in a dedicated folder (without any subfolders) that the PlateSpin Server can access.
+The maximum size of the folder you upload must not exceed 64 MB.
+For information about increasing this limit, see "Increasing the Upload Size Limit for Post-Migration Actions" on page 115.